7 Days Imperial cities tour

 Day 3 : Chefchaouen :

-You will have a free day in Chefchouen to explore.
+Free day to explore Chefchouen.
 You can explore the Kasbah’s gardens and small museum, which houses a modest collection of old guns, instruments, fabrics, and historical images of the city lodges; there is also an art gallery within the walls.
 You can walk through the Medina to observe the incredible selection of stores or take one of the many walking trails that leave from the village.

 Day 4 : Chefchaouen to Fes :